 Hot water is the most powerful for cleaning and helps deodorize and disinfect (when used with the proper washing products).
-Aggressive on textiles, hot water should only be used on heavily soiled or odorous items made from strong fiber like linen, cotton, and durable synthetics such as polyester.
+Does hot water shrink polyester?
+What about jeans?
+Aggressive on textiles, hot water should only be used on heavily soiled or odorous items made from strong fiber like linen, cotton, and durable synthetics such as 100 polyester fabric.
 When these items are only moderately or mildly soiled, use warm water.
-When it comes to water temperature, err on the side of caution (the colder the safer) and default to delicate treatment.
-Then get more aggressive if necessary.
+When it comes to water temperature, err on the side of caution (the colder the safer) and default to a gentler treatment.

 Does hot or cold water shrink clothes?
 Does cotton shrink in hot water?
+How do you prevent cotton from shrinking?
 These are common questions we get from our followers and fans- that's why we created the Understanding Water Temperature guide to help you understand when to use hot, warm, cold and cool water.

 Does warm water shrink clothes?